elkhorn-heavy/walkthroughs/overthewire/bandit/level_06.md

 ## Challenge Overview

-The goal of this challenge is to look in the `inhere` directory and find a file with very specific attributes:
+The goal of this challenge is to find a file that has very specific attributes:

 - human-readable
 - 1033 bytes in size
 - not executable

+This file will be found in the `inhere` directory.

 Then use `ssh` to log into the server as the `bandit6` user.